 Experts plan to refloat cargo ship

-The 120 metre Pantanal is believed to have dragged its anchor in heavy seas while waiting off Connemara to collect two small passenger ferries at Rossaveal harbour.
+The German-owned Pantanal is believed to have dragged its anchor in heavy seas while waiting to collect two small passenger ferries at Rossaveal harbour.

-There are no reports of oil or fuel spillages, the Irish Coast Guard said.
+There were no reports of oil or fuel spillages.